 Adjusting the page file and virtual memory can result in Red Dead Redemption 2 crashing.
 To fix it, you can let Windows automatically manage virtual memory.
 Here is how to do it:

 1) Press the Windows logo key + Pause / Break at the same time to open Windows System Properties.

-2) Select Advanced system settings form the left panel.
+2) Select Advanced system settings from the left panel.